gwannon/ideasRoleras/NotResponding/NotRespondingEN.md

 ## ❲☰❳ Search for Processes

-When your software items reach a location, they may attempt to search for processes and commands executed in that location that may aid them in their escape from the server.
+When your software reach a location, they may attempt to search for processes and commands executed in that location that may aid them in their escape from the server.

 Locations where processes cannot be searched have a crossed-out process search icon in their title ~~❲☰❳~~.